richafnu/Viva/Viva/glint/setup/360-roles-permissions.md

 From the Glint admin dashboard, select the **Configuration** symbol and then **User Roles** in the **Employees** section.

 1. Select **+ New Role**.
 1. On the **Untitled Role** page that opens, name the User Role by selecting the **pencil symbol**.
 Choose a name easily identifiable for that role name.
-In this example, the role of "360 admin" is being created.
+In this example, the role of "360 Admin" is being created.

     :::image type="content" source="../../media/glint/setup/360-unique-manager-role-2.png" alt-text="Screenshot of naming a unique 360 admin User Role.":::

 1. Select **Permissions** and scroll down to the **Feedback** section of the page.
 4. Enable **Access 360 feedback**.
-5. Select **Manage Feedback** to allow anyone in this role to edit 360 programs.
+5. Select **Manage Feedback** to enable users to modify existing 360 feedback programs.
 6. Select **Create 360s**.
 7. Select **Save Changes**.
 8. In the **Confirm your changes to Permissions** dialog box which opens, select **Save Permissions.**